pacifiq-hub/Transportation-Choices-Clustering-SQL-Matlab/README.md

 In a context where smartphones are revolutionazing the way data is collected, we showed the feasibility and potential of using smartphone data in the context of discrete choice analysis.

+for more details on the bibliography, [check the final technical report](https://github.com/pacifiq-hub/Mode-Transportation-Choices-Clustering-Logit/blob/main/technical%20report.pdf).

 #